 ½ cup slivered almonds

-1 tablespoon plus 1 teaspoon Hope Hill lavender flowers, divided
+1 tablespoon plus 1 teaspoon Hope Hill culinary lavender buds, divided

 1 cup butter, softened

 2 teaspoons vanilla extract

 1 cup (8 ounces) sour cram

 ¼ cup half- and-half cream

 2-1/2 cups all-purpose flour